SEAP Southeast Asia Pilot-1

 Koh Roi & Koh Kudu

-The Koh Roi / Koh Kudu group of islands, part of the Ao Phang Nga National Park, affords good shelter in both seasons and makes a useful stopover when heading south for Krabi.
+The Koh Roi & Koh Kudu group of islands are part of the Ao Phang Nga National Park.
+They afford good shelter in both seasons so make a useful stopover when you are heading south towards Krabi.

 If approaching from the north or west end of Phang Nga Bay, beware of the shallow area and drying rock marked on the chart as Hin Mot Daeng, which lies athwart the direct route and has a beacon built on it.